 Superstorm Melon Date is a visual novel that takes place in a relatively near dystopic future.
 People live in shelters and return to the surface only periodically because climate change has plagued the earth with frequent superstorms that burden humanity.
 People have developed widespread allergies and only the rich can raise fully human children.

 Therefore, a hybrid species of half-melon people have outnumbered humans because they have better immune systems.
-To tie it all together, the plot of the game is about you going on a date with a melon person listed on an internet dating website.
+To tie it all together, the plot of the game is about you going on a date with a “melon person” listed on an internet dating website.
 A melon person named, Mel.
+Okay, that’s established.

 Every once in a while I see something in my game scouting that causes me to be totally horrified yet intrigued.
 Superstorm Melon Date is one of those games.
 It is probably one of the weirdest flippin’ games I’ve ever seen, but I’m going to tell you why it’s also really quite good and really endearing actually.
 It’s a work of art.